-Our exciting and Creative Advertising course at Swansea College of Art UWTSD embraces the amazing opportunities offered by new technologies and innovations.
+Our exciting Creative Advertising course at Swansea College of Art UWTSD embraces the amazing opportunities offered by new technologies and innovations.

 We support our students' evolution by inspiring contemporary, creative thinking to solve the communication problems of the future.
 Our students have, for example, won four international D&AD New Blood awards in the past five years.